The Tranio Story

 We established our own direction: making Tranio a bridge on the client’s way to property.
 We connected interested buyers directly with the best local sellers in the region working in the requested market segment.
 We openly shared partner contact details and explained why we recommended these companies.
 That way, clients started cooperating immediately with our partners and our staff were there to establish and facilitate the rapport.
 Our fee is a part of the commission earned by our agency partner if they make a sale.

 We decided to become the country's overseas property broker by making Tranio a bridge on the client's way to foreign real estate markets.

-Many tried to talk us out of this business structure, saying it was “too complex” and questioning whether the partners would actually pay up.
+Many tried to talk us out of this business structure, saying it was “too complex” and questioned whether our partners would actually pay up.
 However, we believed that we would find the right partners and we were not mistaken.
-The first transaction was closed in the spring of 2012 and by the end of 2015, we had closed over 450 deals.
-We discontinued our free listings policy in 2013, but encouraged cooperation with outside platform participants to stay competitive and provide our clients with a wide selection of properties.
+We are currently working with more than 700 real estate agencies and developers.
+We closed our first transaction in the spring of 2012 and by the end of 2017, we had closed over 750 deals.

-We spent most of 2012 and 2013 working on our processes.
-You can’t see many of these from the outside, but we developed a strong internal infrastructure and unique methodology.
-We are constantly enhancing the quality of our work.
-This is what helps us stay successful despite our non-standard business format.
-I believe that many of Tranio’s successes are thanks to the right attitude we adopt towards clients, partners and employees.
-Our principles are common sense, hard work, exact execution of the undertaken obligations and the desire to reach a win-win situation: when clients find the right property at the right price and our foreign partner shares the commission with us as agreed.
-We demand that the price quoted to our clients be exactly the same as if they had contacted our partner directly – it’s a crucial condition for our partnerships.
+I believe that our successes are due to the attitude we have towards our clients, partners and employees.
+Our principles are common sense, hard work, diligence in executing our tasks, and a desire to reach mutually beneficial outcomes: finding the right property at the right price for our clients, and sharing the commission with our foreign partners.
+We insist that prices quoted to our clients are exactly the same as if they had contacted our partners directly – this is a crucial condition for our partnerships.